MicrosoftDocs/azure-monitor-docs/articles/service-health/alerts-activity-log-service-notifications-portal.md

 ---
-title: Receive Service health alerts for Azure service notifications using Azure portal
+title: Receive Service Health alerts for Azure service notifications using Azure portal
-description: Learn how to use the Azure portal to set up Service health alerts for service health notifications by using the Azure portal. ms.topic: quickstart ms.date: 07/31/2024
+description: Learn how to use the Azure portal to set up Service Health alerts using the Azure portal. ms.topic: quickstart ms.date: 07/31/2024
 ---

-# Create Service health alerts on service notifications using the Azure portal
+# Create Service Health alerts for service notifications using the Azure portal

-This article shows you how to use the Azure portal to set up Service health alerts for service health notifications by using the Azure portal.
+This article shows you how to use the Azure portal to set up Service Health alerts for service health notifications using the Azure portal.

-Service health notifications are stored in the [Azure activity log](../azure-monitor/essentials/platform-logs-overview.md).
+Service Health notifications are stored in the [Azure activity log](../azure-monitor/essentials/platform-logs-overview.md).
 Given the large volume of information stored in the activity log, there is a separate user interface to make it easier to view and set up alerts on service health notifications.

-You can receive an alert when Azure sends service health notifications to your Azure subscription.
+You can receive an alert when Azure sends Service Health notifications to your Azure subscription.
 You can configure the alert based on:

 - The class of service health notification (Service issues, Planned maintenance, Health advisories, Security advisories).
-- The subscription affected.
+- The subscription affected
-- The service(s) affected.
+- The service(s) affected
-- The region(s) affected.
+- The region(s) affected

 > [!NOTE]
-> Service health notifications do not send alerts for resource health events.
+> Service Health notifications do not send alerts for resource health events.

 You also can configure who the alert should be sent to:

 - Select an existing action group.
 - Create a new action group (that can be used for future alerts).
 > [!NOTE]
 > Service Health Alerts are only supported in public clouds within the global region.
-For Action Groups to properly function in response to a Service Health Alert the region of the action group must be set as "Global".
+For Action Groups to properly function in response to a Service Health Alert, the region of the action group must be set as "Global".

 To learn more about action groups, see [Create and manage action groups](../azure-monitor/alerts/action-groups.md).